nukendrathota/Restaurant-Order-Analysis/README.md

 | 1734     | 13             |

 #### 5. Number of orders with more than 12 items.
+To count the number of orders where more than 12 items were ordered, I first grouped the order_details table by order_id and filtered out groups with a count of item_id greater than 12.
+I then counted the remaining orders.
 ```sql
 SELECT COUNT(order_id) as num_orders
 FROM